soft-eng-practicum/softdev2-resources/content/student/chapter-requirements/chapter-teamwork/_index.md

 {{% fragment %}} **Client Meeting** is a business meeting during which the TEAM presents a version of the product to the client for feedback and input.
 {{% /fragment %}}

+---

+### Client Meeting

-{{% fragment %}} <p align='left'> <b>Client meetings:</b>
+{{% fragment %}} <p align='left'>

-* happen at least once per sprint
+* happens at least once per sprint

-* are initiated by the team via the "client liason" at a time that is convenient for both the client and the team
+* is initiated by the team via the "client liason" at a time that is convenient for both the client and the team

-* vary from very formal to casual depending on the client, and from 30 minutes to more than an hour long
+* varies from very formal to casual depending on the client, and from 30 minutes to more than an hour long

 * in our classroom setting, although not required, it is best if the entire team participate to the client meeting